robert-jelenic/gs-demo/content/episodes/podcast-006-global-branding-hard-worth.md

 ---
-title: "Podcast 006: Why is Global Branding so Hard?
-And so Worth It?"
+title: "Podcast 006: Why is global branding so dard?
+And so worth it?"
 date: 2018-10-20T22:02:44+01:00
 draft: false
 guest: ""